SickProdigy/minecraft-server/Commands.md

 ## Creation Commands

 *    /res area [add/remove/replace] [areaID] – Add or remove areas to the residence.
-These can overlap with areas of the same residence.
+These can overlap with areas of the same residence. (areaID can be anything, just labels the new area)
-*    /res create [ResidenceName] – create a residence
+*    /res create [ResidenceName] – create a residence, name it something easy to remember.
-*    /res remove [ResidenceName] – remove a residence
+*    /res remove [ResidenceName] – remove a residence.
 *    /res removeall – remove all your residences
 *    /res subzone [SubZoneName] – create a subzone in your residence.
 You must be the owner to do this.
-*    /res auto (residence name) (radius) – Create maximum allowed residence around you
+*    /res auto (residence name) (radius) – Create maximum allowed residence around you.
 *    /res confirm – Confirms removal of a residence.

 ## Info Commands